wellping/wellping/README.md

 ## Deployment

-[NOT CURRENTLY USED - SEE https://github.com/expo/expo/issues/10304] Channels should be in the format of `prod-v{VERSION NUMBER}`.
+Channels should be in the format of `prod-v{VERSION NUMBER}`.
 For example, Version 1.0.1 uses channel `prod-v1-0-1`.

 ```bash
 # Publish app